fadyabirached/self-supervised-monocular-depth-perception/README.md

 ## Project Overview

-This project compares two perception approaches for robot obstacle avoidance in ROS 2 simulation:

-- **YOLO-based object detection**
-- **Self-supervised monocular depth estimation**

-A TurtleBot3 Waffle robot moves in a custom Gazebo environment containing walls and chairs.
-The goal is to evaluate how each perception method affects robot navigation and obstacle avoidance behavior.
+This project compares two perception approaches for robot obstacle avoidance in a ROS 2 simulation environment: YOLO-based object detection and self-supervised monocular depth estimation.
+A TurtleBot3 Waffle robot navigates in a custom Gazebo world containing walls and chairs.
+The objective is to evaluate how each perception method influences navigation performance and obstacle avoidance behavior.

 ![WhatsApp Image 2026-03-25 at 5 11 52 PM (1)](https://github.com/user-attachments/assets/915f2279-97b2-4213-bc0f-ae87a5d19605)
 ---